ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/terms.md

 ### Test-Driven Development (TDD)

-1. Write a test that fails and run it to make sure it fails for the reason you expect.
+TDD Cycle (Red → Green → Refactor):

+1. **Write a Failing Test (Red)**
+   - Purpose: Define the expected behavior of a small piece of functionality.
+   - Why it should fail: To ensure the test is valid and that the feature doesn’t already exist.
+   - Mindset: You're designing the interface or behavior before implementation.

+2. **Make the Test Pass (Green)**
-2. Write or modify just enough code to make the new test pass.
+   - Goal: Implement just enough code to make the test pass.
-3. Refactor the code you just added or changed and make sure the tests continue to pass.
-4. Repeat from step 1.
+   - Don't overengineer: Avoid adding anything more than what is required.

+3. **Refactor (Clean Up)**
+   - Purpose: Improve structure, readability, or performance without changing behavior.
+   - Key: All tests must still pass after refactoring.

 ### Traits